British PM says Nike's $150 England shirt is too expensive

-LONDON British Prime Minister David Cameron criticized the 90-pound ($150) top price tag of Nike's England World Cup shirts on Thursday, saying supporters should not be exploited with such expensive items.
+LONDON, April 3 British Prime Minister David Cameron criticised the 90-pound ($150) top price tag of Nike's England World Cup shirts on Thursday, saying supporters should not be exploited with such expensive items.

 Nike's limited edition England jersey has been branded a rip off by British media and has prompted a backlash from soccer fans who say they are often fleeced for loyalty to club and country.